 I had visited Tawang in winter and the road trip from the Sela Pass to Tawang town was nothing less than a dream.

 Have you ever heard of Torgya Festival?

 I will tell you why.
 Because it is one of the offbeat experiences to have in Tawang if you are traveling to Arunachal Pradesh in the month of January.

-The 3 day long festival showcases some of the best monastic dance performances by the lamas, wearing the eye-catching masks with the music created by the Tibetan musical instruments.
-The purpose of the festival is to ward off evil spirit and protect people from any natural disasters.
+The 3-day long festival showcases some of the best monastic dance performances by the lamas, wearing eye-catching masks with the music created by the Tibetan musical instruments.
+The purpose of the festival is to ward off evil spirits and protect people from any natural disasters.

 It is one of the biggest festivals for the Monpa people.
-The monastery sees the incessant flow of crowd from different parts of the state.
+The monastery sees the incessant flow of crowds from different parts of the state.
 The environment around the monastery is quite colorful during the festival.
-So, if you want to experience something different, what better than experiencing a cultural festival which is not known to many.
+So, if you want to experience something different, what better than experiencing a cultural festival that is not known to many.

 5. Get mesmerized by the Nuranang Waterfalls

 The Nuranang Waterfalls or Jang Waterfalls is one of the must-visit offbeat places in Tawang.
 Located at a 2 km downhill drive from Jang town, the Nuranang Waterfalls are a visual delight and quite enthralling.
 The thunderous sound of the waterfall can be heard from miles away.
 One needs to negotiate the way down through concrete steps to reach the base of the waterfall.

 Since it is located on the outskirts of Tawang town, many skip this place in the rush to reach.
 The 100 meter-high waterfalls are one of the spectacular sights in the region.
 In other words, don’t miss the Nuranang Waterfalls.